microsoft/sarif-tutorials/docs/Displaying-results-in-a-viewer.md

         Otherwise, `"unchanged"` and `"updated"` results should be shown by default.

-    - If `result.baselineState` is absent (meaning that this run has not been "baselined" -- compared to a previous run -- and therefore there is no way for the viewer to know if the result is new or pre-existing -- then the result should be shown by default.
+    - If `result.baselineState` is absent (meaning that this run has not been "baselined" -- compared to a previous run -- and therefore there is no way for the viewer to know if the result is new or pre-existing) then the result should be shown by default.

 3. `importance`: